Long COVID: Epidemiology

 Estimates of the incidence and prevalence of long COVID vary widely.
-The estimates depend on the definition of long COVID, the population studied, as well as a number of other methodological differences, such as whether a comparable cohort of individuals without COVID-19 were included, what kinds of symptoms are considered representative of long COVID, and whether long COVID is assessed through a review of symptoms, through self-report of long COVID status, or some other method.
+The estimates depend on the definition of long COVID, the population studied, as well as a number of other methodological differences, such as whether a comparable cohort of individuals without COVID19 were included, what kinds of symptoms are considered representative of long COVID, and whether long COVID is assessed through a review of symptoms, through self-report of long COVID status, or some other method.
+A 2024 systematic umbrella review found that selection and ascertainment biases were common in the prevalence literature.

-In general, estimates of long COVID incidence based on statistically random sampling of the population are much lower than those based on certified infection, which has a tendency to skew towards more serious cases (including over-representation of hospitalized patients).
+In general, estimates of long COVID incidence based on statistically random sampling of the population are much lower than those based on certified infection, which has a tendency to skew towards more serious cases (including over-representation of hospitalised patients).
 Further, since incidence appears to be correlated with severity of infection, it is lower in vaccinated groups, on reinfection and during the omicron era, meaning that the time when data was recorded is important.
-For example, the UK's Office for National Statistics reported in February 2023 (based on random sampling) that "2.4% of adults and 0.6% of children and young people reported long COVID following a second COVID-19 infection".
+For example, the UK's Office for National Statistics reported in February 2023 (based on random sampling) that "2.4% of adults and 0.6% of children and young people reported long COVID following a second COVID19 infection".
 However, a prospective study by Statistics Canada identified a cumulative incidence of 15% after a first infection, 27% after two infections, and 38% after 3 infections.

 An August 2024 review found that the prevalence of long COVID is estimated to be about 6–7% in adults, and about 1% in children.
 By the end of 2023, roughly 400 million people had or have had long COVID.
 This may be a conservative estimate, as it is based on studies counting those with specific long COVID symptoms only, and not counting those who developed long COVID after an asymptomatic infection.
 While hospitalised people have higher risks of getting long COVID, most long-haulers had a mild infection and were able to recover from the acute infection at home.